mscheme/bootcampFinalProject/README.md

 |Spotify |Yes |Yes |Yes |Yes |Multiple inputs, individualized
 |SongFinder|No |Yes |No |No|kMeans Clustering by Music characteristics, generalized

-## All of these are used by SPotify.
-SOngFinder uses The data from SPotify  Raw Audio Analyzation
+## All of these are used by Spotify.
+SongFinder uses Spotify Raw Audio Analyzation data.

 ##### Natural Language Processing